 With estimated reserves of 6.4 billion tons of coal, Tavan Tolgoi is a coal miner's dream.
 The mostly untapped coal deposit is located in the South Gobi desert, a remote and ecologically fragile area.
-For the nomadic herders who inhabit the region, Tavan Tolgoi is a nightmare as mining pits have begun eating up their ancestral pasture land and poisoning the air with coal dust.53 Erdenes Mongol, the state-owned company that holds the mining rights for Tavan Tolgoi, is, however, determined to live its dream.
+For the nomadic herders who inhabit the region, Tavan Tolgoi is a nightmare as mining pits have begun eating up their ancestral pasture land and poisoning the air with coal dust.
+Erdenes Mongol, the state-owned company that holds the mining rights for Tavan Tolgoi, is, however, determined to live its dream.
 But to do so, it needs power to scale up the exploitation of the region's coal reserves.
-And Japan's Marubeni aims to provide that power by building and financing the 450 MW Tavan Tolgoi coal power station.
+And Japan's Marubeni will provide that power by building and financing the 450 MW Tavan Tolgoi coal power station.
+With only 706 MW installed, Mongolia's current coal-fired capacity is tiny, but a flood of new coal power projects totaling 8,715 MW are in the pipeline.
+Like the Tavan Tolgoi plant, almost all of these projects are about stepping up the exploitation of the country's coal reserves.
+Bodi International is planning a 600 MW coal plant to service the Buuruljuut coal mine and Erdenes Mongol is planning a 700 MW coal plant for its Baganuur mine.
+Most of the coal produced in these mines is exported to China and then burned in Chinese power plants.
+The largest of Mongolia's planned power stations, Shivee Ovoo will, however, by pass this step.
+The gigantic 5,280 MW coal plant to be built by Erdenes Mongol and IM Power from the UK, would export electricity to China.
+A neat solution as China receives the power and the pollution stays in Mongolia.
+Myanmar: